jfehrle/coq/doc/sphinx/language/core/records.rst

 ----------------

 The :cmd:`Record` command defines types similar to :gdef:`records` in programming languages.
-Those types describes tuples whose components, called :gdef:`fields <field>`, can be accessed with :gdef:`projections <projection>`.
+Those types describe tuples whose components, called :gdef:`fields <field>`, can be accessed with :gdef:`projections <projection>`.
 Records can also be used to describe mathematical structures, such as groups or rings, hence the